ku-fpg/ku-fpg.github.io/_drafts/remote-json.md

   print t
 {% endhighlight %}

-Having used the weak remote monad, we have the weakest JSON-RPC interaction - three transactions.
+Having selected the weak remote monad, we have the weakest JSON-RPC interaction - three transactions.

 {% highlight json %}